niklashedstrom/RockPaperScissor/README.md

 # RockPaperScissor

-Project can be run from the terminal with Maven using:
+Project can be run from the top of the prjoect folder in the terminal with Maven using:
 ```
 mvn spring-boot:run
 ```